aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 This is important because if you don't flush the gradients, they will accumulate over multiple optimization steps, leading to incorrect updates.

-That could be a good thing as well, if you want to minimize memory usage you could try to accumulate gradients multiple times for different loss functions calling loss[i].backwards().
+That could be a good thing as well, if you want to minimize memory usage you could try to accumulate gradients multiple times for different loss functions calling loss[i].backward().
 On each iteration, in theory, it will only allocate the temporary tensors needed for a given loss function, but that depends.

 # Example